 The Debtor completes the Mandate and sends it to the Creditor.
 A Mandate may exist as a paper document which is physically signed by the Debtor.
 The paper mandate can be stored either as the original document or in any digitalised format subject to the national legal requirements.
-Alternatively, the Mandate may be an electronic document which is created and signed with a Qualified Electronic Signature agreed between the Creditor and the Creditor Bank.
+Alternatively, the Mandate may be an electronic document which is signed using a legally binding method of signature.